What are quahogs?

 Depending on where one lives, the clams are known by a variety of names such as "hard clams" or "hard-shell clams."
 In some areas they are also known as "Little Necks," a term which likely comes from the fact that quahogs live buried just below the surface in the bottom sand or mud, with their two siphons (or necks) sticking up into the water.

 Many people along the shores of the Atlantic ocean eat these clams.
 In fact, if you've ever eaten a can of clam chowder from the grocery store, you have likely eaten quahogs as well, since they are usually the main ingredient in canned chowders.

-Historically known to be long-living clams, it has only recently come to light that Quahogs quite probably are, in fact, among the oldest living animals on the planet.
+Historically known to be long-living clams, it has only recently come to light quahogs are among the oldest living animals on the planet.

 For the public, fishing them is quite simple, as they are found in the top 3 inches of sandy or sand-and-mud bottoms, usually below the low-tide line.
 It's easier to dig for them at low tide.

 Digging your own quahogs requires little or no equipment.
 One popular method is "treading."
 Simply probe the bottom with your foot until you feel a quahog, then reach down and pull it up with your hand.
 The use of a hand rake also works.
 Drag the rake through the bottom until you feel a scraping, then push the rake in deeper and pull it toward you and upwards to harvest the quahogs.
 Be sure to wear old shoes or sneakers to protect your feet.